networkit/networkit/README.md

 ### Core Development Team

+NetworKit is maintained by the [Research Group Parallel and Distributed Computing](http://informatik.uni-koeln.de/ls-meyerhenke/) of the Institute of Computer Science at the [University of Cologne](https://www.portal.uni-koeln.de/index.php?id=9441&L=1).
-NetworKit is maintained by the [Research Group Parallel Computing](http://parco.iti.kit.edu) of the Institute of Theoretical Informatics at [Karlsruhe Institute of Technology (KIT)](http://www.kit.edu/english/index.php>).
+NetworKit was created and developed by the [Research Group Parallel Computing](http://parco.iti.kit.edu) of the Institute of Theoretical Informatics at [Karlsruhe Institute of Technology (KIT)](http://www.kit.edu/english/index.php>).

 ### Maintainers
+- Eugenio Angriman
+- Alexander van der Grinten
+- Henning Meyerhenke

+### Past Maintainers
 - Christian L. Staudt
-- Henning Meyerhenke
 - Maximilian Vogel

 ### Contributors